Tuamotu Islands Tahiti And French Polynesia Travel Guide

 Download offline maps for the atolls you plan to visit.
 This secures navigation capabilities even without internet access.

-Use a reliable weather app to verify local conditions and monitor for cyclone warnings, especially during the wet season.
+Use a reliable weather mobile app to verify local conditions and monitor for cyclone warnings, especially during the wet season.

 Widely used for interacting with guesthouses, dive centers, and tour operators.